 contractor then the chances are likely that you will have a positive experience as well.

 2. View contractor'sPortfolio.
-A professional Designer or Contractor will have an
+A professional General Contractor or Custom Home

 - Does their workmanship appear to be high quality?

 3. Obtain (3) written bids on your construction project.